mik3hall/Election-2016/gerrymandering/gerrymandering.md

 This also means that Jackman used the seat and vote share method.
 I also did the wasted vote calculation getting -21.07994.
 A very different, and worse, result.
 It seems like you should be able to think about it this way.
 If you assumed the vote shares were actually equal then the Republicans got, 60-39/(60+39) = .2121, a 21% vote advantage that they shouldn't of.
 So the 20% number seems more reasonable?

 The assumptions made by the share method not applying here might be the reason it gives less accurate results.
 One thing that I thought might be a problem is the "equal population" assumption when given varying voter turnout.
 Some of the issues that have been raised against the Efficiency Gap are addressed in the link below at "THE MEASURE OF A METRIC: THE DEBATE OVER QUANTIFYING PARTISAN GERRYMANDERING".
 At least at a rather cursory browse of that it seems to mainly defend Efficiency Gap assuming the wasted vote calculation, including issues for voter turnout.
 Again, in a rather quick look I saw nothing specifically addressing separate issues with the shares method.
 So for now my concern that different voter turnouts might affect the equal population assumption remains.

+At this point, unless I am completely off in calculating wasted vote based Efficiency Gaps, I would say there would be concerns in using the share based method for deciding the extent of gerrymandering in court cases.
+I could still be completely off in my calculations, I have nothing there yet to check my results against.

 ## Reference